legrisch/statamic-graphql-responsive-images/README.md

 and see *config → statamic → graphql-responsive-images.php* for configuration options.

+> Enable `experimental-cache-management` to automatically clear the Glide cache for images that have been modified, e.g. when the focal point has changed.

 ## How to Use

 This addon aims to serve the most typical situation: Statamic is serving an image and you need to implement the image in your frontend.
 Statamic currently provides no means of using [Glide](https://statamic.dev/tags/glide) with GraphQL.
 This addon adds two fields to any `AssetInterface`: `src` and `srcset`.